 Planning and Design Guide - Part E: Guidelines for Residential Extensions and Alterations

 Part E sets out specific additional guidance for residential extensions where planning permission is required.
-All examples of alterations set out in this section require planning permission; if you are unsure whether your proposals need permission please refer to Part B of this guide.
+All examples of alterations set out in this section require planning permission; if you are unsure whether your proposals need permission please refer to the Planning Portal's Interactive House.

 Planning and Design Guide Clarification note for Part E

 Planning and Design Guide - Part F: Shop Fronts